CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Detailed Experimental Results

-\paragraph{Part 2.1: Confidence, Cognitive Load, \& Trust.} Table \ref{tab:confidence_stats} presents the descriptive statistics for four key subjective metrics presented in Section \ref{sec:result} and Figure \ref{fig:participant}.
-The results strongly support the core insights discussed in the main text.
-First, the data reveals a significant increase in participant confidence that is not met with a correspondingly large decrease in cognitive load, providing clear quantitative evidence for the ``cognitive shift''.
-Second, the high mean scores for both Trust in Code Suggestions and Trust in Explanations demonstrate a deep and holistic trust in the AI.
-The fact that trust in the AI's reasoning capabilities is rated as highly as its implementation output is powerful evidence for the ``co-reasoning partnership''. \paragraph{Part 2.2: Coding Agent Usage.} Table~\ref{tab:ai_usage_stats} provides a detailed breakdown of the AI usage patterns reported by participants, comparing all 45 participants with the top-15 performers.
+\paragraph{Part 2.2: Coding Agent Usage.} Table~\ref{tab:ai_usage_stats} provides a detailed breakdown of the AI usage patterns reported by participants, comparing all 45 participants with the top-15 performers.
 The data shows that while implementation roles like ``Generate boilerplate, repetitive, or utility code'' and ``Debug errors in my code`` are nearly universally adopted, a significant majority also leveraged the AI for strategic tasks such as ``Brainstorm or explore different solution strategies''.
 The most notable distinction lies in high-level strategic usage: a remarkable 80\% of top performers report using the AI to ``Suggest a fundamentally different approach'', compared to only 51\% of the total participant group.
-These statistics provide the quantitative backing for the conclusion drawn in the main text: that high performance is strongly correlated with utilizing the AI for its advanced strategic capabilities. \paragraph{Part 3: Order Effect.} To assess potential order effects within our fully counterbalanced, within-subject design, participants rated their agreement with three statements on the same Likert scale.
+These statistics provide the quantitative backing for the conclusion drawn in the main text: that high performance is strongly correlated with utilizing the AI for its advanced strategic capabilities.

+\paragraph{Part 2.3: Interaction-Level Statistics.} To further characterize human-AI collaboration beyond final performance metrics, we also measured the number of back-and-forth interaction turns between participants and the coding agent in the $C_2$ condition.
+As shown in Table~\ref{tab:interaction_turns}, the average turn count increases with task difficulty, suggesting that harder tasks tend to involve more iterative discussion, clarification, and refinement~\citep{zou2026userschangemindevaluating}.

+\paragraph{Part 3: Order Effect.} To assess potential order effects within our fully counterbalanced, within-subject design, participants rated their agreement with three statements on the same Likert scale.
 The results are summarized in Figure \ref{fig:order_effect}.
 The low mean scores across all three statements indicate that participants did not perceive significant order effects, validating the robustness of our design.